AnnleeFores/Ticket-Sense-Web/README.md

 # Ticket-Sense
-a web app to track movie theatre ticket launches
+A web app to track movie theatre ticket launches